 They should also be able to understand how their work impacts and can be interwoven into other marketing strategies, such as public relations, social media, website development, etc.

-- Create custom strategies.
 While some businesses may have similar SEO needs, it’s not a one size fits all plan.
 Your business is unique and requires custom strategies to move the needle.

 This is different than the templated approaches that exist.
 Sometimes those templated approaches work and sometimes they don’t.
 That’s why you may hear both success stories and horror stories.

-Now that you know more about the required skills, the next step is to learn how to find a good SEO consultant.
-I highly recommend you talk to a few different SEO consultants to see which one works the best for you, including me!
+When hiring an SEO consultant, I highly recommend you talk to a few different ones to see which one works the best for you, including me!

-I have over 14 years of SEO experience and have seen and done a lot over the years.
-If you have a question about investing in your business through top-notch search engine support services, please reach out.
+Let’s get a free 20-minute consulting call in the books.
+If you have a question about investing in your business through top-notch SEO consulting and strategy services, please reach out.
 I’d love to hear from you.